 - Mirrorless.
 This is a hot take that’ll agitate the purists, but mirrorless composite your shot in real time -- the screen shows your final image.
 That knowledge saves an incredible amount of time and wasted snaps.

-We use a Canon 6D (full frame) and Sony A6000 (crop sensor, mirrorless).
+We use a Canon 6D (full frame) and a Sony A6000 (crop sensor, mirrorless).
 And we’ve recently turned to an iPhone 13 Pro Max for its incredible HDR, wide angle, and computational abilities.
 It’s not a better hero shot, but it is a better “point and shoot” for bulk photos like stock exterior and interior shots.

 The Best Lens for Car Photography

 You want a fast prime lens.
 I recommend at least an f1.8.
 A fast lens gives a nice shallow depth of field -- the blur behind the vehicle.
 Turn down the ISO, turn up the aperture (I’m normally shooting f1.8-2.2), and adjust the shutter for the right composition.
 The fast lens also gives great dusk shots allowing plenty of light to the camera.

 iPhone / Android Car Photography Tips